By Danielle Newton. Last Updated 4th October 2022. This guide will explain how to claim compensation for injuries caused by a wire trip hazard.

 If you have tripped on a wire in a public place and it wasn’t your fault, please contact us about claiming compensation.

-- Photographs of the tripping hazard.
+- Photographs of your injuries and/or of the trailing cables, loose wiring, or other tripping hazard.

 If you were injured due to a wire trip hazard caused by someone else’s negligence, you may be eligible to claim compensation.
 If it is successful, you could receive up to two heads of claim.
 These are: